heliotactic/heliotactic.github.io/blog/index.md

 ---
 layout: page
-title: Queering Solar - Blogging traces of quantum entanglement
+title: "Queering Solar - Blogging traces of quantum entanglement"
 excerpt: "Helio-Tactics and Seeds of Disruption: The Revolution will not be televised."
 image:
-  path: 'images/'
+  path: /images/NorthPorch_SC_2016.png
-  feature: NorthPorch_SC_2016.png
   credit: JRS Brownson
   #creditlink:
 search_omit: true